-Extending Layout Inspector
+Extending the Layout Inspector

 The Layout Inspector plugin can be extended to support new kinds of UI components.
 You can also extend it to customize the data made available in the sidebar.
-Depending on whether you want to expose new data on Android or iOS, there are different interfaces you can use.
+Depending on whether or not you want to expose new data on Android or iOS, there are different interfaces you can use.

-To expose an object to the Layout Inspector in Flipper you have to implement a NodeDescriptor
+To expose an object to the Layout Inspector in Flipper, you have to implement a NodeDescriptor

 describes View